 Tips and Reminders for C&P Exams

-When you are preparing for your C&P Exam remember that your task is, to be honest, and forthcoming with the examining doctor, and also as detailed as possible about your condition(s) and symptoms.
-As a soldier, you are trained to always show strength, to not admit weaknesses or insecurities.
+When preparing for your C&P Exam, remember that your task is to be honest and forthcoming with the examining doctor and as detailed as possible about your condition(s) and symptoms.
+As a soldier, you are trained to always show strength, not to admit weaknesses or insecurities.
 A C&P Exam is not the time to follow that training.
-It is the time to be real about everything that is going on.
+It is time to be real about everything that is going on.

-This should go without saying, however, that you should not study illnesses or symptoms and try to report those in order to increase your chances of getting a significant disability rating.
-Some of the testing done during a C&P is specifically designed to detect deception so that’s not a route you want to take.
+It should go without saying that you should not study illnesses or symptoms and try to report those to increase your chances of getting a significant disability rating.
+Some of the testing done during a C&P is specifically designed to detect deception, so that’s not a route you want to take.

 You may want to jot down some notes before your appointment.
 Sometimes the stress of any doctor’s appointment can make you forget things.

 You may also request to have your spouse or another support person with you as a witness and for moral support.
 There is a dual purpose to having another person present.
-They may have been witness to behaviors and symptoms that you as the veteran aren’t aware of.
-Furthermore, the mere nature of PTSD or some other mental health issue is an impaired ability to convey or recall information.
+They may have witnessed behaviors and symptoms that you, as the veteran aren’t aware of.
+Furthermore, the mere nature of PTSD or other mental health issues is an impaired ability to convey or recall information.

-A C&P exam may seem like a daunting hurdle to getting VA disability benefits, but is just an opportunity for documentation of necessary elements of your claim.
-Collect your files, your notes, and bring along a support person as a witness, and get it done.
+A C&P exam may seem like a daunting hurdle to getting VA disability benefits, but it is just an opportunity for documentation of necessary elements of your claim.
+Collect your files and notes, bring along a support person as a witness, and get it done.